Succulent Plant Identification | Succulent Sphere | Containers for Succulents

 You may decide to have a meadow or savanna with grasses and wildflowers, or stay with one type of Sedum, a mix of green roof Sedum, Sempervivum and bulbs for that punch of colour, or any combination thereof.

 The most economical way to plant a green roof is with unrooted Sedum cuttings, like the ones in the picture below, or alternately Sedum plugs or modules already rooted.
-This makes for an almost instant green roof and is used most commonly on large projects.

 The characteristics for any plant to thrive on your green roof are that it must be heat and cold tolerant, able to withstand windy conditions similar to a mountain top, and drought resistant, with the added ability to soak up excess moisture to release it slowly later on.